SecretFoundation/docs/new-docs/development/secret-contracts/core-components/state.md

-# Guide For Using state.rs For Secret Contracts
+# Guide For Using state.rs In Secret Contracts